ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 For input:

-Let's say we stored output from previous example in a file with name `data.json`:
+Let's say we stored output from the previous example in a file named `data.json`:
 ```sql
 select * from file('data.json', JSONObjectEachRow, 'object_name String, number UInt64') settings format_json_object_each_row_column_for_object_name='object_name'
 ```